-All required personnel will receive required training by way of 40-hour Hazardous Waste Generator classroom instruction.
-Available training dates can be found on the www.gbkpartnership.com website or by calling GBK Partnership at 888-408-0700.
+All required personnel will receive required training by way of 40-hour Hazardous Materials and Waste Generator classroom instruction.
+Training is performed monthly and can be booked by contacting EQD by email or on 442-3266.
+GBK Partnership may be contacted at 888-408-0700 ext.# 408 or emailing dcooper@gbki.com.
 All training should be recorded and documented in the facility's training records.